jbride/openshift-origin-cartridge-bpms-base/README.md

 TEST
 --------------------
-    - there is currently various deployment units managed by the execution server as per:  exserver/filtered/kie.deployments.json
+* There are currently various deployment units managed by the execution server as per:  exserver/filtered/kie.deployments.json
-    - view list of REST API functions useful for trouble-shooting execution server: from root directory of gear:   ./exserver/bin/control printExServerRestCalls
+* View list of REST API functions useful for trouble-shooting execution server

+    - from root directory of gear:   ./exserver/bin/control printExServerRestCalls